David-Jianguang-Ran/TripletNet/plan.md

    I should definitely visually sanity check the data more often.
    Now we are up to 90% accuracy on classifying whether two images belong to the same class or not.
 I think this is a good start.

+### problem two: final result is always 0 for the verifier
+   #### hypothesis I
+   The verifier was fed imbalanced data.

+   response: reworked the double data generator
+   result: with balanced data, the verifier can no longer get more than 50% accuracy with just a logistic regression unit.